henrik/octopress/source/_posts/2012-08-04-captio-with-multiple-recipients.markdown

 And that's it.
 Just add a "jj" to your note and it goes to work instead of home.

-You can, of course, use any keyword you like; or change the rule to forward but not archive, getting the mail in both inboxes; or add more rules if you want more than two recipients.
+It only matches "jj" as a separate word, not as part of a word.
+You can, of course, use another keyword if you prefer.
+Or add more rules with more keywords if you want more than two different recipients.

+Depending on what you want to happen, tweak the rule to not archive, or to archive *and* mark as read, or to delete instead.